Above: Scott and Sally Harrison with children in Uganda, 2011

 The opportunity to do that came after Dr. Harrison’s tenure as CEO and President of Kirschner Medical, an international manufacturer of orthopedic products, ended.
 In 1994, the company was merged with Biomet, and this gave the Harrisons the freedom and resources to pursue their passion for healing children with disabilities.
 In 1996, CURE International was founded and, two years later, CURE’s first hospital opened.

-Under the Harrisons’ leadership, CURE grew rapidly, opening new hospitals frequently and establishing two specialty programs, CURE Clubfoot and CURE Hydrocephalus.
-In 2012, the Harrisons passed the torch to a new leader, Dale Brantner, who had been serving CURE as a Senior Vice President.
-In 2016, leadership of the organization passed to long-time board member Roger Spoelman, who became interim President and CEO.
-CURE’s focus as an organization is now on growing deeper to bear more fruit, increasing the reach and capacity of the existing CURE network while remaining agile to take advantage of new opportunities for growth.
+Under the Harrisons’ leadership, CURE grew rapidly, opening new hospitals frequently and establishing two specialty programs, CURE Clubfoot and CURE Neuro.
+In 2012, the Harrisons passed the torch to the next generation of leadership.
+CURE’s recent focus as an organization has been on growing deeper to bear more fruit.
+CURE is striving to increase the reach and capacity of the existing CURE network while remaining agile to take advantage of new opportunities for growth.

-Since that first hospital opened in 1998, CURE has established a presence in 29 countries.
-CURE physicians and staff have performed more than 226,000 life-changing surgeries, with more than 3.1 million patient visits, and have trained more than 8,100 medical professionals.
+Since that first hospital opened in 1998, CURE has established a presence in 14 countries.
+CURE hospitals have performed more than 213,800 procedures, more than 126,600 children have been treated at CURE clubfoot partner clinics, and surgeons trained by CURE have performed more than 15,000 procedures to treat hydrocephalus and spina bifida.
 The miracles of physical healing have opened doors to spiritual healing in ways that are affirming and culturally-sensitive.
 The heart of the organization follows the hearts of the Harrisons – to continue to give hope by giving the highest quality care for the medical and spiritual healing of children with disabilities and their families.

 - CURE International is established, and construction begins in Kenya on CURE’s first hospital dedicated to helping and healing children with physical disabilities.